 Were there difficult times and crabby moments?
 Of course.
 (We learned early on to call them trips, not vacations.)

-As you contemplate what you might do for a vacation (“trip”) this summer, consider:
+As you contemplate what you might do for family travel time, consider the following:

 - What might God want to accomplish in your family?
-What are important values that you would want to build or strengthen?
+What are important values that you would like to build or strengthen?
 Take some time in prayer, and write notes about what God might want to accomplish in your family through this time together.

-- What is a small and doable step you can take toward more purposeful vacations?
-If you want to try something more rugged or adventurous, or “out-of-your-norm,” a day-long or weekend adventure at a county or state park might be a good start.
+- What small and doable steps can you take toward more purposeful vacations?
+If you want to try a small step toward something more rugged, adventurous, or “out-of-your-norm,” a day-long or weekend adventure at a county or state park might be a good start.
 You can search for “camper cabins” in your area for a no-tenting experience in the woods.
 Just load up bedding, a cooler, and a good supply of marshmallow roasting sticks.

-- How might you engage your kids in the planning process, brainstorming together where you would go, what you would do, what you would need to bring, what your budget would be, and how you might have peaceful car rides?!
+- How might you engage your kids in the planning process?
+You can brainstorm together where you would go, what you would do, what you would need to bring, what your budget would be, and how you might have peaceful car rides.

-1 Corinthians 10:31 tells us “Whatever you do, do it all for the glory of God” — even vacations.
-Don’t miss the opportunity for both rich memories and valuable growth that draws you all closer to God’s purposes for you!
+1 Corinthians 10:31 tells us, “Whatever you do, do it all for the glory of God” — even vacations.
+Don’t miss the opportunity for both rich memories and valuable growth that draws you all closer to God’s purposes for your family!